 Asking your female clients to answer the question, "If absolutely anything were possible..." will focus their attention on the future: a future of their own design, where they, with your ongoing encouragement and positive reinforcement, can actually accomplish their wildest dreams.

 Going Further in Understanding Female Clients

-Wendy Brown, a financial advisor with Merrill Lynch, has a client base that is approximately 50 percent women.
-She offers related, and solid, advice for how advisors can connect with and inspire their female clients:
+Wendy Brown, a financial professional with Merrill Lynch, has a client base that is approximately 50 percent women.
+She offers related, and solid, advice for how financial professionals can connect with and inspire their female clients:

 - Let them speak!
 Women connect better when they're allowed to voice their thoughts, fears...and dreams.